 Remember that the recommended daily average protein intake for an adult woman is barely 46 grams and 56 grams for a man (which varies somewhat depending on your weight).
-These recipes are in descending order of protein content per serving.
-For more protein, start at the top of the list.
-Enjoy!
+These recipes are in descending order of protein content per serving, so for more protein, start at the top of the list.

-(28.9 grams protein) Kidney beans and tofu provide a one-two punch of protein.
-This recipe also includes mushrooms and bell pepper, which you don't see in many chili recipes.
+Kidney beans and tofu provide a one-two punch of protein (31 grams per serving).
+This recipe also includes mushrooms and bell peppers, which you don't see in many chili recipes.
 Use brown rice as a side dish for an extra 5 grams of protein per cooked cup of the grain and you'll get a filling a nutrient-dense dish that is also high in fiber.

-(24.7 grams protein) This chili uses both beans and tempeh to provide 28 grams of protein per serving.
-Tempeh is a protein food made from fermented soybeans and often grains like barley.
+This chili uses both beans and tempeh to provide 28 grams of protein per serving.
+Tempeh is a protein food made from fermented soybeans and other grains like barley.
 It is more flavorful than tofu, and when diced into the chili, it makes for an easy meat substitute.
 Tempeh has a firmer texture so it's easier to handle when grilling or pan-frying it, but some brands contain gluten.
 If you want a gluten-free recipe, you'll need to look for gluten-free tempeh.

-(21.4 grams protein) Sweet potatoes and carrots play against the spiciness of the chili powder in this high-protein vegetarian chili recipe (19 grams of protein per serving).
-You can also make this gluten-free by choosing a gluten-free vegetable broth or making it with water instead.
-You get a big burst of vitamin A and plenty of vitamin C and iron.
+Sweet potatoes and carrots play against the spiciness of the chili powder in this high-protein vegetarian chili recipe (19 grams of protein per serving).
+You can also make this gluten-free by choosing a gluten-free vegetable broth or making the broth yourself.
+You'll get a big burst of vitamin A and plenty of vitamin C and iron.
 When served with a cup of cooked quinoa, you add an extra 8 grams of protein.

-(14.5 grams protein) Using canned beans and prepared salsa, you can put this black bean soup together in only the time it takes to heat it up on the stovetop.
-If you've got both in the pantry or refrigerator, you are just a few steps away from a quick high-protein vegetarian or vegan meal (14.5 grams of protein per serving).
+By using canned beans and prepared salsa, you can put this black bean soup together in the time it takes to heat it up on the stovetop.
+If you've got both in the pantry or refrigerator, you're just a few steps away from a quick high-protein vegetarian or vegan meal (14.5 grams of protein per serving).
 Crush some corn tortillas on top, or use a spoonful of guacamole for creaminess, and this dish will constantly appear on your weekly menu.
 Simple, fast, and healthy!